ostdotcom/website-docupony/platform/docs/wallet/recovery.md

 1. The user's funds are held in a smart contract on the blockchain.
 This contract called the TokenHolder contract serves as the public address where the balances sit.
 2. The TokenHolder contract is owned by a Multisig contract.
 Multiple private keys that sit on the user's mobile devices can own the multisig contract
-3. Each user's Wallet also includes a recovery module that is owned by a key that is created using inputs from the user (a 6 digit PIN) , the Partner and OST.
+3. Each user's Wallet also includes a recovery module that is owned by a key that is created using inputs from the user (a 6 digit PIN) , the client and OST.

 ![ost-wallet-story](/platform/docs/assets/ost-wallet-story.jpg)